• Plants with red, purple, and yellow leaves.

 Means of spread and distribution

 Common barberry is a prolific seed producer, producing thousands of seeds per bush which are long-lived in the soil and have a high germination rate.
-Birds are attracted to the fleshy berries and disperse seeds to new areas.
-It also spreads vegetatively from rhizomes sending up new shoots and can sprout from small rhizome fragments.
+Birds are attracted to fleshy berries and disperse seeds to new areas.
+It also spreads vegetatively from rhizomes (roots) sending up new shoots and can sprout from small rhizome fragments.

 Impact

-It is an alternate host of black stem rust (Puccinia graminis) and key to sexual reproduction enabling this fungus to produce new races.
-This stem rust is a fungal disease of concern for small grains like wheat, barley and oats.
-Currently, the threat to wheat production in Minnesota is reduced by the cultivation of rust resistant varieties of wheat.
-There is concern that new rust races could form on common barberry and cause yield losses in small grains.
+It is also an alternate host of black stem rust (Puccinia graminis) and key to sexual reproduction enabling this fungus to produce new races.
+This stem rust is a fungal disease of concern for small grains like wheat, barley, and oats.

 Prevention and management

-- Large infestations can be controlled with either foliar or cut-stem herbicide applications.
-Treatments will need to be repeated for several years to eradicate a population.
+• Large infestations can be controlled with either foliar or cut-stem herbicide applications.
+Treatments will need to be repeated for several years to eradicate the population.
 If using herbicide treatments, check with your local University of Minnesota Extension agent, co-op, or certified landscape care expert for assistance and recommendations.
 There are several businesses throughout the state with certified herbicide applicators that can be hired to perform chemical applications.